ovechkin-dm/mockio/docs/features/configuration.md

 ## Using options

-MockIO library can be configured by providing options from `mockopts` package inside `SetUp` function like this:
+MockIO library can be configured by providing options from `mockopts` package inside `NewMockController()` function like this:
 ```go
 package main